-Looking at the Dendrogram tab:.
+Looking at the Dendrogram tab:

 It is seen that three non-crystalline labelled patterns are placed on the far right of the diagram with a zero similarity to the rest.
 This is deliberate, in order to remove them from the main clusters.
-There also appears to be one main grouping of the data - within which some patterns seem much more closely grouped than others.
 Compare this to the 3D (MMDS) plot: